Conflict Minerals Report

 Subsequent to its supply chain overview, the Company sought to determine whether its necessary 3TG originated in the Covered Countries.
 Amphenol’s primary methodology to achieve this objective is to rely upon our direct and sub-tier suppliers to provide information on the origin of the 3TG contained in components and materials supplied to us.

 We reached out to our suppliers that provide components or materials that are likely to contain 3TG.
 Initially we conducted supplier training designed to educate certain key suppliers regarding the relevant, emerging SEC requirements and Amphenol’s expectations.
-We launched our conflict minerals communication survey to key suppliers in 2012, and sought to reach all suppliers of components or materials containing 3TG in 2015.
+We launched our conflict minerals communication survey to key suppliers in 2012.
+By 2014, our reasonable country of origin inquiry process had expanded such that we sough to reach all suppliers of components or materials containing 3TG in that year.
+This extensive process continued through 2015 and 2016.

 We aim to further develop transparency into our supply chain through our supply chain reasonable country of origin inquiry and due diligence processes, driving accountability within the supply chain by leveraging our compliance program, and continuing our supplier outreach efforts.